ehinderer/SRI_testing/tests/onehop/README.md

 1. Copy the ARA template from `templates` into a distinctly named file, in a suitable (ARA-specific) subfolder location inside `test_triples/ARA`
 2. Edit the copied file to remove KPs that the ARA does not access.

-Note: as with the KP template files, you can selectively disable ('skip') specific ARA test files or whole subfolders of such files by appending *_SKIP* to the specific file or subfolder name.
+Note: as with the KP template files, you can selectively exclude complete ARA test files or whole subfolders of such files from execution, by appending *_SKIP* to the specific file or subfolder name.

 ## Running the Tests